KevinJM17/NYC-Rideshare-Data-Analysis-Spark-Project-/Task 3/README.md

 | ...            | ...   | ...        |

 Note, that the above figures/values of the trip_count field do not represent the actual result.
-2. (7 points) Identify the top 5 popular dropoff boroughs each month. you need to provide a screenshot of your result in your report.
+2. Identify the top 5 popular dropoff boroughs each month. you need to provide a screenshot of your result in your report.
 The columns should include, Dropoff_Borough, Month, and trip_count. you need to sort the output by trip count by descending in each month.
 For example,

 | Dropoff_Borough | Month | trip_count |
 |-----------------|-------|------------|